 We aim to provide the children with the necessary resources to allow all children to access the curriculum and encourage them to use this where appropriate to explain their logic and reasoning.

-Across our school, in order to fulfil our curriculum intent ensuring that every child gains a deeper conceptual understanding of a topic we aim to ensure our maths lessons are broad and balanced, allowing the opportunity to explore mathematical concepts in depth.
+Across our school, in order to fulfill our curriculum intent ensuring that every child gains a deeper conceptual understanding of a topic we aim to ensure our maths lessons are broad and balanced, allowing the opportunity to explore mathematical concepts in depth.
 To inspire children to be future mathematicians we provide mathematical experiences that engage the children and make them want to develop their learning further.

-From reception to Year 6 we use White Rose Hub schemes of learning as a guideline for our medium and long term plans.
+From Year 1 to Year 6 we use White Rose Hub schemes of learning as a guideline for our medium and long term plans.
 We follow the White Rose Hub small steps and objectives to inform our planning ensuring that teaching is engaging and relevant to real life.
 Teachers provide activities which allow children to practice their fluency, reasoning and problem solving in every lesson through thought provoking-questions, arithmetic starters, misconception activities and through the main task they are set.
 Reasoning is evident in everything we do in maths and children encouraged are expected to prove they understand a concept, either verbally or through writing.